The application deadline for the 2014 field season has closed. Check back in January 2015 for more internship opportunities.

-Work with refuge staff on resource management operations and outreach.
-Duties include conducting wildlife surveys; invasive plant propagation and mapping, nestbox monitoring, fish sampling, developing and delivering outreach programs, and assisting visitors in our contact station.
+Interns work with refuge staff on resource management operations and outreach.
+Duties include shorebird nest monitoring, conducting wildlife surveys, invasive plant control and mapping, propagating native plants, fish sampling, developing and delivering outreach programs, and assisting visitors in our contact station.

 Rachel Carson National Wildlife Refuge protects more than 5,600 acres of predominately salt marsh in southern, coastal Maine.
 Refuge lands are rich in diverse habitats and wildlife.
 Public uses include hunting, fishing, wildlife observation, photography, environmental education, and interpretation.

-Twelve-week internship begin mid-May through mid-August - 40 hours per week.
+Twelve-week internship begins mid-May through mid-August - 40 hours per week.
 Start and end dates are flexible.

 College credit available.
 Arrange details with your university/college and state your intention in application.

 Salary/Housing - A living allowance may be provided.
 Communal, government housing available or intern may provide own housing within commuting distance of Wells, Maine.